 A: In order to learn about a different culture, to LIVE life, not just exist.
 And for better weather.

-A: The spontaneity of Greeks, the fact I can spend three hours over a coffee, not book to see my friends a week in advance.
+A: The spontaneity of Greeks, the fact I can spend three hours over a coffee and not have to book to see my friends a week in advance.

 Sipping coffee under the Acropolis is one of my favourite pastimes.